District of Columbia

 Federal Protective Service

-The Federal Protective Service (FPS), part of the Department of Homeland Security, protects federal buildings throughout D.C.
-Recording outside federal buildings from public sidewalks is generally legal.
-Recording inside federal buildings may be restricted depending on the specific facility and its security protocols.
+The Federal Protective Service (FPS), part of the Department of Homeland Security, protects GSA-managed federal buildings throughout D.C. under 41 CFR Section 102-74.420.
+Recording outside federal buildings from public sidewalks is generally legal; recording inside is restricted by facility rules.

 Recording Police During Protests and Demonstrations